Hatch Green Chile Macaroni and Cheese is smooth, creamy and flavorful with the subtle bite of Hatch Green Chiles.

 Chiles grown in and around Hatch, New Mexico, are called Hatch chiles, but no one type of chile is specific to that area.
 The peppers grown in the valley, and along the entire Rio Grande, from northern Taos Pueblo to southern Isleta Pueblo, are a signature crop to New Mexico’s economy and culture.The chile pepper is also New Mexico’s state vegetable.

-If you LOVE mac and cheese like I do; try this Smoky Gouda with Bacon version sometime too.
+If you LOVE mac and cheese like I do; you might also try this Smoky Gouda with Bacon version.
 It’s equally delicious.

 Hatch Green Chile Macaroni and Cheese